andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01a-bergen.md

 crashing on the escarpment below.

-The wide valley is bisected by the N&aelig;r&oslash;ydalselvi River, collecting the      of the waterfalls, laconically escorting it to the N&aelig;r&oslash;yfjord.
-(fun fact - the N&aelig;r&oslash;yfjord was the inspiration for Arendelle in *Frozen*)

-At the terminus of the valley we reach the *Gudvangatunnelen*, the penultimate tunnel before reaching Fl&aring;m.
-Boring 7 miles through a snarl of precambrian charnockitic gneiss, the *Gudvangatunnelen* is Norway's third longest road tunnel (the first longest - the *L&aelig;rdalstunnelen* sits just on the other side of Fl&aring;m.
+The wide valley is bisected by the N&aelig;r&oslash;ydalselvi River, collecting the effluence of the waterfalls, laconically escorting it to the N&aelig;r&oslash;yfjord.
+As we near the fjord we hang a right through the *Gudvangatunnelen*, the penultimate tunnel before reaching Fl&aring;m.
+Boring 7 miles through a snarl of precambrian charnockitic gneiss, the *Gudvangatunnelen* holds the title of Norway's third longest road tunnel (the first longest - the *L&aelig;rdalstunnelen* sits just on the other side of Fl&aring;m.
 It also carries the distinction of being the *world's* longest road tunnel).

-Halfway through our subterranean journey the tubular cavern alights with colorful LEDs, washing the inside of the tunnel in a rotating series of bright pinks, purples, blues, and reds.
+Halfway through our subterranean journey the tubular cavern alights with colorful, pulsing LEDs, washing the inside of the tunnel in a rotating series of bright pinks, purples, blues, and reds.
 It feels like a dance party might break out at any moment.
 As Jill later discovers, the lights were installed to break up the